drbean/curriculum/correspondence/tone/slides.md

 ### emphasis explanation

-You can help your readers understand which of your ideas you consider most important by using emphasis and subordination.
+You can help your readers understand which of your ideas you consider most important by using emphasis and subordination (background information).

 Ideas placed in the first paragraph of a document receive the most emphasis, followed by information placed in the last paragraph.

-You can subordinate an idea by placing it in middle paragraphs of your message, because these paragraphs receive the least emphasis.
+You can subordinate an idea (put it in the background) by placing it in middle paragraphs of your message, because these paragraphs receive the least emphasis.

 ## confidence